ericgolftourney/StoreLocatorPlus/readme.txt

 = 2.7 (May 14th, 2012) =

+* [Store Pages] New premium add-on is available for purchase.
 * More code performance and structure improvements.
 * Updated admin interface icons for manage listings, etc.
 * bug fix: do not re-run geocoding if address does not change during edit